tim-balloon/CryoModel/README.md

 A cryogenic thermal modeling code adapted for TIM cryostat, the original version is kindly provided by the SPIDER collaboration.

-SPIDER code: Z. Kermish, W.C.
+SPIDER code:  Z. Kermish, A.S.
+Bergman, J. Gudmundsson, W.C.
 Jones, A.S.
-Rahlin, A.S.
-Bergman (Princeton)
+Rahlin  (Princeton)

-TIM modficiations: Jianyang Fu (UIUC)
+TIM modification: Jianyang Fu (UIUC)